EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 ~~~~~~~~~~~~~~~~~
 {: #fig-non-combined title="EDHOC and OSCORE run sequentially" artwork-align="center"}

-The number of roundtrips can be minimized: after receiving EDHOC message 2, the CoAP Client has all the information needed to derive the OSCORE Sec Ctx before sending EDHOC message 3.
+The number of roundtrips can be minimized: after receiving EDHOC message 2, the CoAP Client has all the information needed to derive the OSCORE Security Context before sending EDHOC message 3.
 That means that it can potentially send at the same time both EDHOC message 3 and the subsequent OSCORE Request.
-On a semantyc level, this approach requires in practice to send two separate
+On a semantic level, this approach requires in practice to send two separate
 REST requests at the same time.
 Defining the specific details of how to transport the data and order of processing is the goal of this specification.